Malokingsley/project4/README.md

 ## Overview

-> BMO AI is a story telling robot, here to enchant you with stories made up on the spot, from prompts given by you.
+> This site is dedicated to auto matanance, This is your one stop shop for auto repair info and parts required to get the job done yourself.

 ## Install